sdnewhop/dicom/README.md

-# ⚕️ Healthcare information security
+# ⚕️ Hacking Medical Imaging with DICOM

-Healthcare information security is important because medicine surveys contain sensitive information about patients.
-Today all healthcare practices store information digitally.
-Existing technologies, dealing with storing and processing medicine files don’t keep up with or ignore all the modern principles of information security.
+DICOM is the main component of Machine Learning Medical Imaging which is now gaining popularity.
+[DICOM](https://en.wikipedia.org/wiki/DICOM) (Digital Imaging and communication in Medicine) a data format and a protocol for exchanging between various components, such as [PACS](https://en.wikipedia.org/wiki/Picture_archiving_and_communication_system), DICOM Viewer, Machine Learning Pipeline.

-This research's goal is to draw attention to healthcare information security.
-We researching security aspects some of the [popular tools](./docs/census.md) for working with [DICOM](https://en.wikipedia.org/wiki/DICOM) files.
+We research the security aspects of some of the [popular tools](./docs/census.md) for working with DICOM files.

 ## Found vulnerabilities:
 1. [ORTHANC](./reports/ORTHANC/reports.md)